 events take place, including the annual Christmas Fayre.
 They are currently

-fund-raising for 2 new bedrooms to be added and a combined walking aid and
+fund-raising for 2 new bedrooms to be added.

 The convent garden is a haven of tranquillity.